Clean Eating meal prep – below you’ll find the best healthy meal prep ideas to get you on track with a clean eating diet.

 5. Make your staples–and then mix it up a bit.
 Even though healthy food is yummy food, it can become a little mundane eating the same thing every day.
 Fortunately, there are several options to help keep your prepared clean food enticing all week, like adding different spices, herbs, and good oils or fats with each meal, eating your prepared meals at different times on different days, and throwing some of your prepared meat or veggies over fresh salad greens or scrambled eggs.

+Hope you enjoy these healthy meal prep ideas.
 Do you have any clean eating meal prep tips of your own?
 We want to hear about it.
 Share in the comments below!